Guildford City Swimming Club’s Mike Hodgson has set new European and world records at the Fina World Masters Championships in Budapest.

 “But Mike as well as other clubs up and down the country are making the breakthrough in very, very competitive age groups and events.”

-Hodgson also set a new European record in the 50m butterfly – clocking 26.56sec – and took silver in the 100m butterfly and 200m breaststroke.
+Hodgson also set a new European record in the 50m butterfly – clocking in at 26.56sec – and took silver in the 100m butterfly and 200m breaststroke.

-On the final day of events at the Danube Arena he topped it off with a win in the 50m breaststroke – in a world-record time of 30.26sec – while team-mate Michelle Ware (40/44) claimed silver in the 50m backstroke.
+On the final day of events at the Duna Arena, he topped it off with a win in the 50m breaststroke – in a world-record time of 30.26sec – while team-mate Michelle Ware (40/44) claimed silver in the 50m backstroke.